-The visual identity program is administered through the Office of University Communications, which oversees the University’s publications and graphic design.
+The visual identity program is administered through the Office of University Brand Strategy and Marketing, which oversees the University’s publications and graphic design.
 Policy questions about the rules contained within this manual should be directed to email@example.com.
-The Office of University Communications works within the division of University Advancement in cooperation with the offices of Printing Services, Mail Services and Purchasing to oversee implementation of these guidelines and to provide consultation and ensure compliance.
+The Office of University Brand Strategy and Marketing works within the division of University Advancement in cooperation with the offices of Printing Services, Mail Services and Purchasing to oversee implementation of these guidelines and to provide consultation and ensure compliance.

-General questions about these guidelines and use of the marks should be directed to the executive director of Web communications and publications or email firstname.lastname@example.org.
+General questions about these guidelines and use of the marks should be directed to firstname.lastname@example.org.

 Approval and Usage

 While this website and downloadable Standards Manual are intended to set policies and guidelines for the use of the University’s visual identity, it is also meant to provide users with flexibility and assistance so they can visually portray the University in a consistent manner.